-We now generalize Theorem~\ref{thm:fwd-cor-basic} to hold at all first order types, not just the reals.
+We now generalize Theorem~\ref{thm:fwd-cor-basic} to hold at all first-order types, not just the reals.

-So far, we have shown that our macro translation (Section~\ref{sec:admacro}) gives correct derivatives to functions of the real numbers, even if other types are involved in the definitions of the functions (Theorem~\ref{thm:fwd-cor-basic} and Section~\ref{sec:gluing}).
-We can state this formally because functions of the real numbers have well understood derivatives (Section~\ref{sec:dual-numbers-taylor}).
+So far, we have shown that our macro translation (Section~\ref{sec:admacro}) gives correct derivatives for functions of real numbers, even if other types are involved in the definitions of the functions (Theorem~\ref{thm:fwd-cor-basic} and Section~\ref{sec:gluing}).
+We can state this formally because functions of real numbers have well-understood derivatives (Section~\ref{sec:dual-numbers-taylor}).
 There are no established mathematical notions of derivatives at higher types, and so we cannot even begin to argue that our syntactic derivatives of functions $(\reals\to\reals)\to (\reals\to\reals)$ match with some existing mathematical notion (see also Section~\ref{derivatives-at-higher-types}).

-However, for functions of first order type, like $\List\reals\to\List\reals$, there \emph{are} established mathematical notions of derivative, because we can understand $\List\reals$ as the \emph{manifold} of all tuples of reals, and then appeal to the well-known theory of manifolds and jet bundles.
-We do this now, to achieve a correctness theorem for all first order types (Theorem~\ref{thm:fwd-cor-full}).
-The key high level points are that \begin{itemize} \item manifolds support a notion of differentiation, and an interpretation of all first order types, but not an interpretation of higher types; \item diffeological spaces support all types, including higher types, but not an established notion of differentiation in general; \item manifolds and smooth maps embed full and faithfully in diffeological spaces, preserving the interpretation of first order types, so we can use the two notions together. \end{itemize} We now explain this development in more detail.
+However, for functions of first-order type, like $\List\reals\to\List\reals$, there \emph{are} established mathematical notions of derivative, because we can understand $\List\reals$ as the \emph{manifold} of all tuples of reals, and then appeal to the well-known theory of manifolds and jet bundles.
+We do this now to achieve a correctness theorem for all first-order types (Theorem~\ref{thm:fwd-cor-full}).
+The key high-level points are that \begin{itemize} \item manifolds support a notion of differentiation, and an interpretation of all first-order types, but not an interpretation of higher types; \item diffeological spaces support all types, including higher types, but not an established notion of differentiation in general; \item manifolds and smooth maps embed fully and faithfully in diffeological spaces, preserving the interpretation of first-order types, so we can use the two notions together. \end{itemize} We now explain this development in more detail.